 - Live blackjack with a shoe

 For reasons I have already explained earlier, in the first case scenario, you are not able to gain any advantage even if just a single deck is used for the game!
 According to the blackjack theory, the odds are in favor of casinos, given the operator gets paid when you go bust, even if the dealer busts afterward as well.
-Your own edge comes from the fact that blackjack (21 on two cards) pays 3 to 2.
+Your own edge comes from blackjack (21 on two cards), paying 3 to 2.

-However, this edge is soon flattened by online casinos by “cutting” mid-deck, or worse as a counter-measure.
-The so-called “penetration” should be as high as possible, so we get to “see” more of the decks and better estimate the remaining cards in the shoe.
+However, online casinos soon flatten this edge by “cutting” mid-deck, or worse, as a counter-measure.
+The so-called “penetration” should be as high as possible so we get to “see” more of the decks and better estimate the remaining cards in the shoe.

-Thus, say we assume that six decks are in the shoe, but only two are played during the game.
-The 10 or 20 high-valued cards we anticipated to count but didn’t in fact see, are left in the shoe’s remaining four decks.
+Thus, we assume that six decks are in the shoe, but only two are played during the game.
+The 10 or 20 high-valued cards we anticipated to count but didn’t, in fact, see, are left in the shoe’s remaining four decks.
 Our odds of winning are too slim!
 Our card counting is not going to be very accurate and reliable, not to mention that true count would hardly rise.
-Yes, those 4 decks are high-card-rich, but we have no idea, how the high-valued card are scattered within.
+Yes, those 4 decks are high-card-rich, but we have no idea how the high-valued card are scattered within.